 Oil and gas production from the Danish part of the North Sea is of great socio-economic significance.
 Danish society benefits from the tax revenue deriving from North Sea oil and gas production.
-Danish oil and gas production also contributes positively to Denmark’s balance of trade and payments.
+Danish oil and gas production also contributes positively to Denmark’s balance of payments and trade.

-State revenue from the North Sea activities derives from hydrocarbon tax (a rate of 52 per cent) and corporate income tax (a rate of 25 per cent).
+The tax revenue from North Sea activities derive from hydrocarbon tax (52 pct.) and corporate income tax (25 pct.).

-In addition to taxes and fees, the Danish state receives revenue from the North Sea through Nordsøfonden, which has managed the state’s 20 per cent share of all new licences since 2005.
-Since 9 July 2012, Nordsøfonden has also managed the state’s 20 per cent share of Dansk Undergrunds Consortium (DUC), whose other partners are A.P.
-Møller - Mærsk, Shell and Chevron.
+In addition, the Danish state receives revenue from North Sea activities through Nordsøfonden, which, since 2005, has managed the state’s 20 per cent share of all new licenses.
+Since 9 July 2012, Nordsøfonden has also managed the state’s 20 per cent share of Dansk Undergrunds Consortium (DUC), whose other partners are TotalEnergies and Noreco.

 The total aggregate state revenues from hydrocarbon production in the North Sea in the period 1972-2020 amounted to approx. 544 bn.
 DKK (discounted by GDP-deflator in 2020-level).
 The total revenue from 2020 amounted to 0,8 bn.
 DKK.